andrewfullerton/501-2b/assignment2.md

 measurements from the same subject, which can lead to artificially low standard errors and narrow confidence intervals.

-2. How does the effectiveness of antiretroviral therapies in reducing CD4 count differ according to patient characteristics (treatment effect heterogeneity)?
+2. How do the effectiveness of therapies differ according to patient characteristics (treatment effect heterogeneity)?

 Linear models with correlated error terms are suitable for comparing therapies wherein the effects of therapies may differ according to